So You Think You Can Dance (American TV series) season 6: Elimination chart

 The show was unable to schedule full performance and results shows for the first two weeks due to conflicts with the World Series.

 These female contestants were barred from performing their routines.
 See below for more information.

 Performance nights

 Due to network conflicts with the World Series, the show was unable to schedule a separate results show for the first two weeks.
-As a result, no public voting was held on those occasions; after the couples' performances, the judges alone selected four dancers to perform solos, and subsequently eliminated two.
+As a result, no public voting was held on those occasions; after the couples' performances, the judges alone selected four contestants to perform solos, and subsequently eliminated two.

 The standard format of a performance show followed by voting, with a results show the following night, resumed for the third week of competition.